sky-chaser-high/adobe-illustrator-scripts/README.md

 ![Relink File Extension Extra](images/relinkFileExtensionExtra.png)

 ### Usage
-1. Download Zip file and unzip.(You can place it anywhere you like.)
-2. Open the Ai file.
-3. Run this script from File > Scripts > Other Script...
+1. Run this script.
    If you don't select an image, all images in the document will be targeted.
-4. Choose to replace or add the string.
+2. Choose to replace or add the string.
    To replace, you can use regular expressions.
    To add, specify a string to be added to the beginning or end of the original file name, or both.
-5. Enter the extension.
+3. Enter the extension.
    If you don't enter an extension, the extension of the original file will be used.

 ### Notes